run2bizdocs/docs-1/en-us/docs/faq.md

     8- Use of the parameters below is optional.
 They separate the main connection pool with the flow, inventory, and report execution pool;

        - JDBC_ALIAS_BPM = java: / jdbc / $ {value} (This parameter defines the name of the datasource of the stream.
-Enter the name of the datasource, eg java: / jdbc / citsmartFlux).
+Enter the name of the datasource, eg java: / jdbc / citsmartFlux);

        - JDBC_ALIAS_INVENTORY = java: / jdbc / $ {value} (This parameter defines the name of the datasource of the inventory.
-Enter the name of the datasource, eg java: / jdbc / citsmart_inventory).
+Enter the name of the datasource, eg java: / jdbc / citsmart_inventory);

        - JDBC_ALIAS_REPORTS = java: / jdbc / $ {value} (This parameter defines the name of the datasource of the reports.
 Enter the name of the datasource, eg java: / jdbc / citsmart_reports).